 Ogun Lumumba was born and raised in Baltimore, MD.
 Helping Black men develop themselves to be assets to their community here in Baltimore is of the utmost importance to Ogun.
 Family is also very valuable to him, which is where he puts much of his attention besides being a small business owner.
 Jonah House has been a space for Ogun to continue his tradition of family love and also a base to hold brotherhood meetings, where sessions are centered around health & wellness, Black history, and family & communal development.
 Ogun has met many amazing people here at Jonah House who have a keen focus on being a blessing to others.

 Ausar-Mesh Amen is a third-generation natural healer who grew up in Baltimore.
 His father, a southern sharecropper, herbalist, blacksmith, and engineer passed down valuable information on the healing properties of plants to Ausar.
 In turn, he has shared his knowledge and wisdom through lectures, workshops and community organizing in the Sandtown-Winchester neighborhood of Baltimore City.
 Ausar is a former recipient of an OSI Fellowship and Farm Manager for the Tubman House Farms.

-Paul Magno joined Jonah House in 2018 after living in Washington, DC for the past 37 years.
+Paul Magno joined Jonah House in 2018 after living in Washington, DC for over 35 years.
 As a grassroots peace and justice activist, he spent his adult life in an array of commitments rooted in the Catholic Worker movement outlook.
 Paul cherishes Jonah Houses’ history of nonviolent resistance to war and related injustices forward.
 He looks forward to contributing to its future endeavors.